The best of traditional Chinese martial arts and modern training methods combined in a pragmatic system of combatives and self-defense!

 1. Conditioning: Including Iron Palm, Iron Body, strength & cardiovascular training, etc.

-2. Combative Applications: This includes Chin-Na (grappling and joint manipulation) and San-Da (sparring)
+2. Combative Applications: This includes Chin-Na (grappling and joint manipulation) and San-Da ( free sparring)

-3. Tradition: This includes forms training, as well as the verbal traditions (such as teaching stories and instructional poems) passed down from master to student since the beginning of the style.
+3. Tradition: This includes forms training, as well as the verbal traditions (such as teaching stories and instructional poems) passed down from master to student since the beginning of the system.

 Unlike many Traditional Chinese Martial Arts schools, we don't impose needless limitations on our students based on race, gender or beliefs - all the "treasures" of this rare style will be revealed as you progress.